 According to the new law, VASP includes anyone who does one of the following for the benefit of another person:

-1. Exchange a convertible Virtual Asset (including through a self-service kiosk) for national or foreign currency, another Virtual Asset, or financial instrument.
+1. Exchange a convertible Virtual Asset (including through a self-service kiosk) for national or foreign currency, another Virtual Asset, or a financial instrument.

-2. Transfer and/or facilitate in the storage/administration of a convertible Virtual Asset or the instrument necessary for its use, which allows control over the Virtual Asset.
+2. Transfer and/or facilitate the storage/administration of a convertible Virtual Asset or the instrument necessary for its use, which allows control over the Virtual Asset.

-Who Is Subject to the Mandatory Registration?
+Who is Subject to the Mandatory Registration?

 The obligation to get registered does not apply to: